-The emollient, moisturizing properties of this oil help lock moisture into the hair to improve its appearance, while also protecting the scalp against dry skin (which leads to dandruff).
+The emollient, moisturizing properties of this oil help lock moisture into the hair to improve its appearance, while also protecting the scalp against the dry skin (which leads to dandruff).
 By adding a few drops of amla oil into your shampoo, or buying a natural conditioner that contains amla oil, you can add extra luster to your locks and protect your follicles from oxidative stress.
 This can eliminate premature hair loss and protect against possible infections, thanks to the immune-boosting properties of this legendary oil.

-Many people choose to make their own amla oil, since it only requires amla fruit (or powder) and extra virgin coconut oil.
+Many people choose to make their own amla oil since it only requires amla fruit (or powder) and extra virgin coconut oil.
 There are a number of recipes for making your own amla oil at home, including the use of amla powder, differing amounts of oil, as well as dried or fresh fruit.
 However, for a simple, pure and highly potent oil blend, follow the instructions below.

-- 1 cup of fresh amla fruit (grated)
+- 1 cup fresh amla grated

-- 1 tablespoon of extra virgin coconut oil
+- 1 tbsp coconut oil extra virgin

 - Squeeze out the juice from the grated amla fruit (sieve).

-Step 2 – Add the coconut oil to the pure amla juice.
+- Add the coconut oil to the pure amla juice.

 - Mix these two ingredients thoroughly until they are evenly blended.

 - Heat this mixture slightly to melt any remaining coconut oil.

-Step 5 – Allow to cool and then apply this oil to the hair, scalp or skin.
+- Allow to cool and then apply this oil to the hair, scalp or skin.